 Bio

-Kejafi’s music stems from their love of traditional folk tunes and songs that celebrate our cultural traditions and the deep connections between Australia and Scotland.
-Their music re-imagines older tunes and songs, some of which have strongly influenced folk music in Australia and bring original material that contributes to the living tradition that is folk music in Australia.
+Kejafi’s music stems from their love of traditional folk tunes and songs that celebrate the deep cultural connections between Australia and Scotland and Australia and Ireland.
+Their music re-imagines older tunes and songs to the modern era, some of which have strongly influenced folk music in Australia.
+They also bring beautifully composed original material that keeps the living tradition of folk music alive and thriving.

-The band released their first album ‘Coast’ in late 2019 and have performed widely, including at the 2022 National Celtic Festival in Victoria, 2021 Baltimore Fiddle Fair filmed live in Sydney Harbour, the 2019 Australian Celtic Festival and multiple times at the St Albans Folk Festival, Yass Irish and Celtic Festival and Sydney Folk Festival.
-They have also shared the stage with fiddle player Manus McGuire, piper Chris Gray and Susan O’Neill.
+The band released their first album ‘Coast’ in late 2019 and have performed widely, including at the Sydney Opera House, National Celtic Festival, Cobargo Folk Festival, Baltimore Fiddle Fair filmed live on Sydney Harbour and multiple times at the Australian Celtic Festival, St Albans Folk Festival, Yass Irish and Celtic Festival and Sydney Folk Festival.
+They have also shared the stage with the wonderful Catriona McKay & Chris Stout, fiddle player Manus McGuire, bagpiper Chris Gray and Susan O’Neill.

 Fairlight Folk 2020 supporting Susan O’Neill